Meridian Vs Robyn: Which Tool Is Right For Your Business In 2025?

 Media data transformations

-There are three main concepts in modeling media: diminishing return, carryover effect, and lagged effect.
+There are three main concepts in modeling media: diminishing returns, carryover effect, and lagged effect.

 Merdian uses various data transformations to incorporate these effects into the final model.